Chase-3/MyGenome/README.md

 scp UFVPY184_2_paired.fastq cjea222@mcc.uky.edu:~/project/farman_24cs485g/cjea222
 ```

-## 8. Use Velvet Advisor to identify a suitable k-mer value for assembling a bacterial genome.
+## 8. Use Velvet Advisor to identify a suitable k-mer value for assembling a fungal genome.
 Launch online tool: https://dna.med.monash.edu/~torsten/velvet_advisor/
 Fill in the relevant fields with sequence reads data.
 Estimate the genome size to be 5.5 Mb.